“Cyprian On The Unity of the Church - Latin Text with English translation”

 On the Unity of the Church, 4 - 6

-Click here to read at earlychurchtexts.com in the original Latin (with dictionary links and alongside the translation given below).
-The site also gives access to textual notes and further background information.
-The English translation is from the ANF series.
+Click here to read at earlychurchtexts.com in the original Latin (with dictionary lookup links).
+The English translation below is from the ANF series.

 earlychurchtexts.com